-Adding Dependents after COBRA Begins
+Adding Dependents After COBRA Begins

-If you are a former member who is covered by COBRA, you may add a new spouse, newborn child, or adopted child to your COBRA coverage, provided you request coverage within 31 days of the marriage, birth, adoption, or placement for adoption, and pay the required premium.
+If you are an employee/member who is covered by COBRA, you may add a new spouse or other newly eligibility dependent, newborn child, or adopted child, to your COBRA coverage, provided you request coverage within 31 days of the marriage, birth, adoption, or placement for adoption, and pay the required premium.
 Also, under HIPAA, you may add your spouse or eligible dependent who involuntarily loses health coverage under another employer's group health plan within 31 days of the loss of other coverage, provided you pay the required premium.